anderssonlab/PRIME/README.md

 You may need to manually install dependencies (See `DESRIPTION`).

 ## Notes:
-* PRIME uses [CAGEfightR](https://github.com/MalteThodberg/CAGEfightR) as a base for CAGE data loading and handling
+* PRIME uses [CAGEfightR](https://github.com/MalteThodberg/CAGEfightR) as a base for data loading and handling
 * R package `bcp` is not vailable from CRAN for `R` >= 4.3.
 To install `bcp`, use `install_github("swang87/bcp")`

 ## Contributors